aws-samples/serverless-patterns/apigw-lambda-sagemaker-jumpstartendpoint-cdk-python/README.md

 ## How it works

-1. This pattern deploys a Sagemaker Jumpstart model (Flan T5 XL) endpoint using AWS Sagemaker.
+1. This pattern deploys a Sagemaker Jumpstart model (Flan T5 XL from HuggingFace) endpoint using AWS Sagemaker.
 The model can be changed by changing the ```MODEL_ID``` attribute in app.py file

 2. The pattern also adds a lambda and an API Gateway query the endpoint

 3. The API Gateway is protected using an API Key. ```x-api-key``` header needs to be added to the HTTP request.

-It also adds a lambda and an API Gateway serve the endpoint.

 ## Testing

-1. Retrieve the Host URL of the API Gateway
+1. Retrieve the Host URL of the API Gateway from AWS Console

 2. Retreive the API key from AWS Console